lmbarros/WhatComesAroundGoesAround/README.md

 see where one window ends and the next one starts.
 Borders are hard to see.
 Everything blends together into a beautiful, confusing rectangle of sameness.

-*What Comes Around (Goes Around)* is a XFWM 4 theme with distinct borders and that looks good to my eyes.
+*What Comes Around (Goes Around)* is a XFCE 4 theme with distinct borders and that looks good to my eyes.

 *What Comes Around (Goes Around)* is based on the quite nice [*OneColor XFCE*